-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Administration Service/Budget Entity: 70010200 Executive Direction and Support Services Measure: Percent of institutional leadership that received leadership training (24) Action (check one): ☐ Requesting revision to approved performance measure. ☐ Change in data sources or measurement methodologies. ☐ Requesting new measure. ☐ Backup for performance measure.

-A list of correctional officer staff that completed Executive Leadership training is provided from the Department's Bureau of Professional Development & Training.
-Additionally, extracts of the active employee table in the People First data warehouse are saved as SAS datasets at the end of each month.
-This table reports the active staff for the Department of Corrections.
-Additionally, it provides the employee's class code.
-Employees who were in the upper level correctional officers' class are selected (Lieutenant to Colonel) from the June 30th extract.
-This provides a base of the number of officers who could have received the training during the year.
-The number of staff trained are divided by the number of staff employed in selected classes on June 30th to provide the percent who received leadership training.

-The percent of officers receiving leadership training per fiscal year is appropriate measure to demonstrate leadership training for officers.
-The data sources for the Department's staffing are valid as they utilize the data from the state's primary human resource tool, People First.
+LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Administration Service/Budget Entity: 70031900 Executive Direction and Support Measure: Percent of institutional leadership that received leadership training (24) Action (check one): Requesting revision to approved performance measure.
+Change in data sources or measurement methodologies.
+Requesting new measure.
+Backup for performance measure.
+Data Sources and Methodology: A list of Colonels, Majors, Captains, and Lieutenants correctional officers that completed Professionalism and Ethics in the Corrections Culture during the fiscal vear from the Department's Bureau of Professional Development & Training is compared to current staff in those positions.
+The number of staff trained are divided by the number of staff employed in selected classes to provide the percent who received leadership training.
+Validity: The percent of officers receiving leadership training per fiscal year is appropriate measure to demonstrate leadership training for officers.
+The data sources for the Department's staffing are valid as they utilize the data from the Professional Developments training system.
 The list of employees in the training is a valid method based on tracking method, it was manual entry.

-Reliability remains high with the staff information, as these are taken from snapshots of employees at specific periods of time, remaining unchanged for additional review.
-The list for staff in training can be readily recreated from Professional Development records.
+Reliability: Reliability remains high with the staff information, as the list for staff who received training can be readily recreated from Professional Development records.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Administration Service/Budget Entity: 70010200 Executive Direction and Support Services Measure: Percent of correctional officer series fully certified as of June 30th (25) Action (check one): ☐ Requesting revision to approved performance measure. ☐ Change in data sources or measurement methodologies. ☐ Requesting new measure. ☐ Backup for performance measure. ☐ Data Sources and Methodology:

-ATMS data maintained and provided by FDLE is extracted into SAS datasets for the department at the start of each month.
-This information provides a range of information on correctional officer training and certification with the various academies across the state.
+LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Administration Service/Budget Entity: 70031900 Executive Direction and Support Measure: Percent of correctional officer series fully certified as of June 30th (25) Action (check one): Requesting revision to approved performance measure.
+Change in data sources or measurement methodologies.
+Requesting new measure.
+Backup for performance measure.
+Data Sources and Methodology: ATMS data maintained and provided by FDLE is extracted into SAS datasets for the department at the start of each month.
+This information provides a range of information correctional officer training and certification with the various academies across the state.
 The data provides information about each on officer's certification, which includes type of certification, date of certification, and expiration of certification.
 Additionally, extracts of the active employee table in the People First data warehouse are saved into SAS datasets at the end of each month.
 This table reports the active staff for the Department of Corrections.
 The information provides the staff members' class.
 Employees in the front-line correctional officer class are the only class selected.
 Employees in the correctional officer class on June 30th are matched to records in ATMS to determine if the officer has an active correctional certificate.
 The percentage of officers with an active certificate is provided.

-The data sources for this measure are valid as they utilize the data from the state's primary human resource tool, People First, and FDLE's primary method of tracking officer training across the state of Florida.

-Officer certification is an appropriate measure to determine the percent of officer that are fully certified and able to be placed in most positions at the institution
+Validity: The data sources for this measure are valid as they utilize the data from the state's primary human resource tool, People First, and FDLE's primary method of tracking officer training across the state of Florida.
+Officer certification is an appropriate measure to determine the percent of officer that are fully certified and able to be placed in most positions at the institution.